fleetdm/fleet/handbook/engineering/README.md

 Release blockers include:
 1. Release-blocking bugs (defined below)
+2. Critical bugs (defined below)
-2. New functionality that impacts previous stable functionality
+3. New functionality that impacts previous stable functionality
-3. Incomplete features as defined or implied in the specs
+4. Incomplete features as defined or implied in the specs

 Release blockers must be fixed before a release can be cut.
 Non-release-blocking bugs may be addressed during a subsequent release per the standard bug process (defined above).